GSG-CF05/Todo-App-Sara/README.md

 ## Project description

-It's a simple to-do web app that its users to create their own to-do list which can be easily modified.
+It's a simple to-do web app where its users can create their own to-do list which can be easily modified.

 ---